-Calling on the professionals is a sure fire way to ensure you lower your blood pressure and actually enjoy your journey to the alter.
+Calling on the professionals is a sure-fire way to ensure you lower your blood pressure and actually enjoy your journey to the altar.
 After all they do this stuff on a daily basis, they have connections and recommendations you can trust.
 Let someone else take the strain and you’re free to enjoy the day with your guests.

 - Booking your venue is your first priority.
 Without that your won’t be able to book any of the suppliers you have liked.
 And, you will be able to decide on the style of wedding and decor you will have.

 - Plan ahead.
 Book your suppliers early and avoid last minute panics because your date has already been taken and your preferred hairdresser is already booked.

 Planning ahead also gives you time to save for the things you really want to have at your wedding.

 - Decide on what’s really important to you both and go from there.
 Most things will fall into place after that.